 Running away from a situation that may cause you anxiety

 You may choose to fight (as opposed to run away) - this may include being physically or verbally aggressive.
 You will feel your muscles tense

 Safety behaviours can also help to keep your anxiety going.
 Whilst you depend on them to help you cope, you don't get to find out that without them, the anxiety would reduce and go away on its own.

 The first step to combatting anxiety is to notice when you are more likely to get anxious or when you do actually get anxious or have a panic attack.
 Note it down in a book (I always ask the people I support to keep a diary of the thoughts and events that kick in anxious feelings) as this will help you find a pattern.
-This is what we would call the event; the thing that triggered the anxiety.
+This is what we would call the trigger; the thing that brought on the anxiety.
 The trigger could be:

-When you are thinking of a situation; something that happened in the past (trauma) or may happen in the future
+When you are thinking of a situation; something that happened in the past (trauma) or forecasting what may happen in the future

 Something that you cannot quite put your finger on

 My next BLOG will focus on techniques you can use to deal with anxiety.
 However, if you want to gain back control then please book an initial consultation to see how I can help.